Skip to main contentAccessibility Statement

 Aims

-• to increase understanding of the term ‘emotionally based school non-attendance (EBSNA)
+• increase understanding of the term ‘emotionally based school non-attendance (EBSNA)

-• to be able to identify potential risk factors in the child, family, home, and the school environment that can lead to EBSNA
+• identify potential risk factors in the child, family, home, and the school environment that can lead to EBSNA

 DateTimeLocationCost